 | Family Member | Key Risks | Core Protective Measures |

-This autumn and winter, let's use scientific knowledge and practical actions to build a solid line of defence for our families.
-We hope this guide helps you and your loved ones stay healthy and safe.
+This autumn and winter, let's use scientific knowledge and practical actions to protect our families.
+Share this guide with your community!

-(Please note: This content is for informational purposes only and is not a substitute for professional medical advice.
-Always consult a healthcare professional for specific medical concerns.)
+(This content is for informational purposes only and not a substitute for medical advice.)

 Constanza TOBAR